 Age-related macular degeneration is a progressive disease of the part of our eye's retina that gives us our detailed vision.
-The latest research shows that only 8% of Australians are able to correctly identify a symptom of macular degeneration, an eye disease affecting one in seven Australians over the age of 50.
+The latest research shows that only 8% of Australians are able to correctly identify a symptom of macular degeneration, an alarming statistic considering this eye disease affects one in seven Australians over the age of 50.
 Education is key to early detection and prevention of excessive vision loss as the disease progresses.

 Age-related macular degeneration (ARMD or AMD) is a progressive eye disease that causes breakdown of the central part of the retina, known as the macula.
 The macula is responsible for a person’s central vision, colour vision, and fine detailed vision; however, it does not have an affect on your peripheral vision.

 CAPTION: A simulation of the type of central vision loss that may occur in ARMD

 The more common and less advanced of the two types, it affects 85 to 90 percent of people with AMD.
 Changes typically occur slowly, so individuals with noticeable symptoms would report the gradual dark or blurred spot in their central vision.